-To participate in our April 6-7 Spring Pack Overnighter at Washington Monument State Park, a permission slip must be filled out for the scout (attached to this event in Scoutbook).
+To participate in our Fall Pack Overnighter at Greenbrier State Park, your Scout’s 2022-23 dues must be paid.
+A permission slip must be filled out for the scout (attached to this event in Scoutbook).
 Health Form AB is required for *all* participants including adults and siblings.
-If you have completed the form within the last year it is still valid.

 Scouts can wear their yellow “Class B” shirts rather than their uniforms.

 The pack has reserved 10 campsites.
 Official check-in time is 3pm, so no tents should be setup before that time.
 We will meet at the Visitor’s Center near the camp entrance.
 Each campsite is equipped with a table, fire ring and parking area.
 Fires must be kept inside the fire rings.

 From the east: Take I-70 west to exit 35.
 Turn left onto Rt.
 66. Go straight to the stoplight at the intersection of Rt.
 40. Turn left onto Rt.
 40 east.
 Follow for two miles and the park is on the right.